theory/justatheory/content/post/postgres/mini-summit-five.md

     of maintenance overhead it becomes in the long run to constantly have to maintain this which seemed less than ideal.

-*   Yurri: It is less than ideal.
+*   Yurii: It is less than ideal.
 For now, I do think that would have to be manual, which is less than ideal.
 But it could be addressed at least on on a case-by-case basis.
 Because we don't really have thousands of extensions yet --- in the ecosystem maybe a thousand total --- I think David Wheeler